 PBRA: Resident Participation and Funding

 Residents of Covered Projects converting assistance to PBRA will have the right to establish and operate a resident organization in accordance with 24 CFR Part 245 (Tenant Participation in Multifamily Housing Projects).
 In addition, a Project Owner must provide $25 per occupied unit annually for resident participation, of which at least $15 per occupied unit shall be provided to the legitimate tenant organization at the covered property.
+Resident participation funding applies to all occupied units in the Covered Project as well as units which would have been occupied if not for temporary relocation.
 These funds must be used for resident education, organizing around tenancy issues, and training activities.

 In the absence of a legitimate resident organization at a Covered Project: